We are proud to announce... The Terlingua Star Park!

 🪐 Astro Mucho's guides are paid well for their knowledge and scarcity.

 Tips are not expected, but always appreciated.
-If you had a stellar time (pun intended), a high fifty is an excellent way to say thanks to your guide for going above and beyond.
+If you had a stellar time (pun intended), gratituity is the best way to say thanks to your guide for going above and beyond.
+It truly makes us feel good every time.
+Thank you.

 📷 Yes — just no flash, please!

 You’re welcome to take photos during the show.
+We recommend "night mode".
 We also use a SeeStar S50 smart scope during experiences and can share those photos with you.

 🌌 Sure — if they’re visible that night!